Executive Committee * 2022-23

 Director: Jonathan Gribetz

 Manager: Karen Chirik

-The Program in Near Eastern Studies provides opportunities to study the languages, modern history, and contemporary institutions of the Arab world, Iran, Israel and Turkey, as well as the Islamic World more broadly.
+The Near Eastern Studies Program provides opportunities to study the languages, modern history, and contemporary institutions of the Arab world, Iran, Israel and Turkey, as well as the Islamic World more broadly.

 Requirements for Admission

 Most students in our program come from the Departments of Anthropology, History, Politics, Religion, Sociology, or the Woodrow Wilson School of Public and International Affairs.
 Students from other departments who have an interest in Near Eastern studies may enter the program with the Director’s approval.
 Students must meet the requirements of the department in which they are concentrating in addition to those of the Program in Near East Studies.

 Course of Study

 In general, students follow the plan of study of their home department; for example, students in Woodrow Wilson School earning a PNES certificate select the Near East in the modern world as a field of concentration.
 Specific requirements of the Program are as follows:

 Language: Students who have had no relevant language training will take at least two years of Arabic, Hebrew, Hindu, Urdu, Persian, Turkish or Swahili language as elective courses.
 Students are encouraged to begin the study of a Near Eastern language as early as possible in order to enable them to continue it beyond the required minimum and, if desired, to offer it to meet the language requirement for the A.B. degree.
 The program also encourages qualified students to enroll in summer sessions in Near Eastern languages